aws-samples/aws-analytics-reference-architecture/doc/content/solutions/data-visualization.md

 How do I know when to use SPICE or direct query for my data set?

 ### Solution
-When creating a QuickSight data set you have the option to directly query the underlying data source, such as Athena, or load the data in to to QuickSight’s Super-fast, In-memory Calculation Engine (SPICE).
+When creating a QuickSight data set you have the option to directly query the underlying data source, such as Athena, or load the data into QuickSight’s Super-fast, In-memory Calculation Engine (SPICE).
 Using SPICE can save time and money

 1. As the further calculations and queries needed by data and business analysts are processing locally instead of waiting for results from direct query on the external data source.
 2. As it reduces the overhead on the data lake or data warehouse by allowing the data stored in SPICE to be reused multiple times.